sunileman/ElasticKonductor-Docker-Client/README.md

 `docker run -it -v /<PATH-TO-YOUR-LOCAL-ElasticKonductor-REPO>/ElasticKonductor:/ElasticKonductor elastickondoctor-client /bin/bash`

 ## Configure Cloud Access
-These configuration are run inside the docker container.
+These configuration are run inside the docker container and needs to be run **EACH** time you enter the conatiner.

 ### AWS
 * Run `aws configure`